Lake Holiday, Virginia

 Lake Holiday is a 249 acre artificial lake located northwest of Winchester in Frederick County, Virginia, United States.
-The lake flows into Isaacs Creek, an east-flowing tributary of Back Creek, which flows north through West Virginia to the Potomac River.
+The lake flows into Isaacs Creek, an eastward-flowing tributary of Back Creek, which flows north through West Virginia to the Potomac River.
 The main creeks feeding the lake are Isaacs Creek and Yeiders Run/Miller Run.

 Residential development surrounds the lake and forms the Lake Holiday census-designated place (CDP), with a population at the 2010 census of 1,905.
 It is an unincorporated community subject to a property owners association.
 The postal address is Cross Junction, which lies 1 mi to the northeast along U.S. Route 522, and has a ZIP Code of 22625.

 Lake Holiday is approximately one mile southeast of the boundary with the western border of Hampshire County, West Virginia.
 Winchester is 14 mi to the southeast via US 522, and Berkeley Springs, West Virginia, is 23 mi to the north.